Christ Came to Save Sinners:

 What happened to God’s “very good” creation?

 Then God pronounced sentences on the guilty parties: Satan, Eve, and Adam (Genesis 3:14–19).
-He announced Satan’s demise by lovingly promising man that the Christ (Messiah), the Seed of the woman, would vanquish Satan (Genesis 3:15).
+He announced Satan’s demise by lovingly promising man that the Christ (the Messiah), the Seed of the woman, would vanquish Satan (Genesis 3:15).
 He sentenced Eve to bear children in pain and to want to rule over her husband, and He sentenced Adam to produce food with difficulty and to die physically (Genesis 3:16–19).
 Man experiences physical death since all people sinned in Adam, who was man’s representative (Romans 5:12–14).

 God also cursed the rest of His creation, which consists of animals and inanimate objects, by subjecting it to futility (Romans 8:20).